-With certain exceptions described below, all employees are required to inform the College’s Title IX Coordinator of any and all reports alleging sexual misconduct by college students or employees.
+With the exception of health care providers and licensed college counselors, all employees are required to inform the College’s Title IX Coordinator of any and all reports alleging sexual misconduct by college students or employees.
 Sexual misconduct is defined in the College’s Sexual Respect/Sexual Misconduct Procedure.
 Sexual Assault is defined in the College’s Sexual Misconduct and Stalking Procedure .
 Employees must provide the Title IX Coordinator with all of the information a complainant shares with them.

 Lane counselors and Health Clinic providers are confidential resources in their role as personal counselors or medical care providers and are not required to report any information about an incident to the Title IX Coordinator without the complainant's permission.
 This protection regarding counselor/client or doctor/patient communications applies only when counselors or medical care providers are supporting individuals in a personal counseling or medical care provider role and only to the extent authorized by state law.